-“Up to 40 percent of a home’s conditioned air escapes through the attic,” says Carini Heating and Air Conditioning’s founder.
+“Up to 40 percent of a home’s conditioned air escapes through the attic,” says Carini Heating, Air and Plumbing’s founder.
 “Adding attic insulation provides a continuous thermal barrier that minimizes heat flow through the ceiling.”

 The heating and air expert recommends homeowners add blown-in attic insulation to keep their homes cooler in the summer and warmer in the winter.
 Carini uses AttiCat’s Expanding Blown-In PINK Fiberglas insulation, a product from Owens Corning.

 “Blown-in insulation provides the best coverage, especially in hard-to-reach areas in attics,” says Carini, who has years of experience in heating repair and installation in the San Diego area.
 “It is better at in-filling gaps than traditional batt insulation, the kind rolled in between the ceiling joists.”

 Check with the local utility company to find out if there are rebates for attic insulation.
 Carini says homeowners adding attic insulation may save an average of 25 percent on energy costs and increase the value of their homes.